-In this post, let’s look at three components of branding – and they’re all tied up with the copy.
+In this post, let’s look at three components of your online presence – and they’re all communicated through copywriting.

 — “Outrageous, loud and over the top”

 — “Just the facts, please!”

 Are you identified by your style?
 Of course not.
 In fact, your off-line personality may be quite different.
 And within each style, you have infinite variations.
 “Up close and personal” can mean “girlie-girls going shoe-shopping,” “single mom with kids,” “guys night out,” or … you name it.

 “Unlike your “real” personality, you create your online personality.”
 It’s really more like creating a character going onstage in a play.”
 Your personality may be your alter ego or may be just one part of your offline style.

 Just to get clear, we’re not talking about the “personality” you studied in Psych 101, where you learned about the “Big 5” personality trait.
 You may have discussed the “state vs trait” question: which personality qualities are stable across situations, and what can vary?
 Can personality change over time?

 We’re considering the way our personalities get expressed in your messages, emails, videos, and calls.
 It’s the way you’d describe someone as a prospective blind date.

 When you think of successful people in your field you’ll probably find a variety of online personalities, but they’re probably very strong, clear and consistent – consistent over time as well as with the field.
 If you’re an accountant who takes pole dancing classes in your spare time, that’s part of your social personality; it would be part of your online personality if you wanted to attract clients who thought of themselves as trendy and hip and who’d respect you for being like them.
 Otherwise, it’s a judgment call.

 Now let’s look at brand.
 For many business owners — especially solo-preneur — branding takes on a kind of mystique and mystery.
 Clients often say, “I need a brand consultant;” in fact we often accomplish their branding goals — and more — in a copywriting consultation or two.